 Many sales leaders have been asking me how to hire new sales reps and build a profitable team, especially as we inch closer to 2016.

-I often suggest taking a step back before conducting interviews and hiring a new team member.
+I often suggest taking a step back.
 There are a few things you need to do before you proceed with interviews in order to ensure that you hire the right person and create the best team possible.